 - Schedule time after each off-site professional development workshop to share information and arts integration strategies through hands-on experiences with the rest of the staff.

-- Plan and implement at least five WSI Project Team meetings at the school.
+- Plan and implement a minimum of five Arts Leadership Committee meetings at the school.

 - Submit other required documentation and reports to MAC upon request.

-- Participate in WSI -related teleconferences and other related meetings.
+- Participate in MWS-related teleconferences and other related meetings.

-- Include WSI and MAC logos on the school’s website and other pertinent print pieces.
+- Include MWS and MAC logos on the school’s website and other pertinent print pieces.

 Eligible Forms For The Cash Match